 - White card stock paper for trees

-Since our budget was pretty small, I started browsing Pinterest for some inexpensive Christmas party table centerpieces.
-I came across these simple and modern Christmas tree centerpiece ideas from A Home For Crafts and knew they would be a great fit for our White Christmas party.
+Since our budget was pretty small, I started browsing Pinterest for some inexpensive Christmas party ideas for the tables. came across these simple and modern Christmas tree centerpiece ideas from A Home For Crafts and knew they would be a great fit for our White Christmas party.

 After downloading the template (FREE!) from that website, I was able to use my Silhouette Cameo to cut all the trees out.